yumemi-inc/Tart/README.md

 </div>
 </br>

-Processing on the *Store* is mainly expressed by the following formula:
+And the processing on the *Store* is mainly expressed by the following formula:

 ```kt
 (State, Action) -> State